abeytheo/abeytheo.github.io/_posts/2019-02-09-ranking-problem.md

 ## NDCG as Evaluation Metric

-In order to view this problem from the information retrieval perspective where the order and relevance of documents are evaluated per query ID, NDCG is chosen as the evaluation metric. **matchId** represents the query ID and **winPlacePerc** represents the relevance score.
+In order to view this problem from information retrieval perspective, where the order and relevance of documents are evaluated per query ID, NDCG is chosen as the evaluation metric. **matchId** represents the query ID and **winPlacePerc** represents the relevance score.
 NDCG (Normalized Discounted Cumulative Gain) is a quite popular metric for evaluating such information retrieval model performances.
 This metric evaluates a collection of retrieved documents based on the order and also the relevant scores of each document.
 It is particularly useful when the documents have a non-binary relevance score as weights.
 NDCG is a normalized version of DCG.
 DCG is denoted by:

 $$
     DCG = \frac{relevanceScore_i}{\log_2 (i + 1)}